KiwiFPVHarry/node-RestAPI/README.md

-This Node.js Rest API was generated form a OpenAPI3.0 yaml file
+This Node.js Rest API was generated from an OpenAPI3.0 yaml file

 To build the Dockerimage please run: docker build -t "your tag" .